scottmbaker/q3demo/README.md

 running in your local environment, there is nothing for the ROC to configure.
 The JSON that would be passed to the SD-CORE in an Aether deployment is just written to a file in the `sdcore-adapter` for inspection.

-Descriptions of the important Makefile targets can be found in [NOTES.md](NOTES.md).

 ## Interacting with the ROC